WesleyG31/jewelry-tracking-thuli/Readme.md

 - Discussion on failure cases and iterative improvements.
 - Experiments, decision-making process, and learning points.

-3D & Synthesis Module (In Progress)
-All experiments will be documented and included in `/3d_synthesis/`.
 ```
 ├── desing_doc.md                   # Provide a detailed design doc
 ```